 Where is the Dolmen de la Madeleine?

-About 50 metres to the east of the D69, to the south of Gennes – which is not far from Saumur, on the east side of the road.
+About 50 m to the east of the D69, to the south of Gennes – which is not far from Saumur, on the east side of the road.
 The dolmen is signposted, but readily noticeable from the road.